google/zetasql/docs/query-syntax.md

 FROM {{USERNAME}}.view_on_professors
 GROUP BY item;

--- privacy unit ID 123 was only included in the pen group in this example.
+-- The privacy unit ID 123 was only included in the pen group in this example.
 -- Noise was removed from this query for demonstration purposes only.
 /*----------+------------------*
  | item     | average_quantity |